12. Commitments and contingencies

 We are involved in various legal proceedings, including the matters described below, in the ordinary course of our business.

-In March 2009, a state Medicaid agency asserted a claim against MAXIMUS, related to a discontinued business line, in the amount of $2.3 million in connection with a contract MAXIMUS had through February 1, 2009 to provide Medicaid administrative claiming services to school districts in the state.
-MAXIMUS entered into separate agreements with the school districts under which MAXIMUS helped the districts prepare and submit claims to the state Medicaid agency which, in turn, submitted claims for reimbursement to the federal government.
+In March 2009, a state Medicaid agency asserted a claim against us, related to a discontinued business line, in the amount of $2.3 million in connection with a contract we had through February 1, 2009 to provide Medicaid administrative claiming services to school districts in the state.
+We entered into separate agreements with the school districts under which we helped the districts prepare and submit claims to the state Medicaid agency which, in turn, submitted claims for reimbursement to the United States Federal Government.
 No legal action has been initiated.
-The state has asserted that its agreement with MAXIMUS requires the Company to reimburse the state for the amounts owed to the federal government.
-However, the Company’s agreements with the school districts require them to reimburse MAXIMUS for such payments and therefore MAXIMUS believes the school districts are responsible for any amounts disallowed by the state Medicaid agency or the federal government.
-Accordingly, the Company believes its exposure in this matter is limited to its fees associated with this work and that the school districts will be responsible for the remainder.
-During the second quarter of fiscal 2009, MAXIMUS recorded a $0.7 million reduction of revenue reflecting the fees it earned under the contract.
-MAXIMUS has exited the federal healthcare claiming business and no longer provides the services at issue in this matter.
+The state has asserted that its agreement with us requires the Company to reimburse the state for the amounts owed to the Federal Government.
+However, the Company's agreements with the school districts require them to reimburse us for such payments and therefore we believe the school districts are responsible for any amounts disallowed by the state Medicaid agency or the Federal Government.
+We believe our exposure in this matter is limited to our fees associated with this work and that the school districts will be responsible for the remainder.
+We have exited the federal health care claiming business and no longer provide the services at issue in this matter.